nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * The index must be a positive integer 1, 2, 3, …​

 Examples:
-* `deleteGroup 1` deletes the group with index 1 in group list and displays a confirmation output with the group members and GitHub link of the group deleted
+* `deleteGroup 1` deletes the group with index 1 in group list and displays a confirmation output with the group members and GitHub link of the group deleted.

 ### Add a student to a group: `addSG`